aistairc/market-reporter/README.md

-# Financial Article Generator
+# Market Reporter
 [日本語](docs/README-ja.md)

 <p align="center"><img src="docs/pics/logo.png"></p>

-__FAG (Financial Article Generator)__ is a tool that automatically generates market comments from time series data of prices.
+__Market Reporter__ is a tool that automatically generates market comments from time series data of prices.

 ## Table of Contents
 1. [About](#about)